Headless Commerce: when Ecommerce meets Content Management

 Where do we go from here?

-Salmon is keeping a close watch on the developments in headless ecommerce, and is keen to capitalise on potential benefits for clients today and in the future.
-If you’d like to be part of the conversation, get in touch via: email@example.com
+Salmon is busy helping clients capitalise on the benefits of headless commerce.
+If you’d like to be part of the conversation, get in touch via: firstname.lastname@example.org